kstenerud/compact-time/compact-time-specification.md

 If any field contains values outside of its allowed range, the entire time/date/timestamp is invalid.

-RESERVED fields must contain all zero bits.
-If a RESERVED field contains any `1` bits, the time/date/timestamp is invalid.
+RESERVED fields must contain all one bits.
+If a RESERVED field contains any `0` bits, the time/date/timestamp is invalid.

+### Zero Values

+Values made of all zero bits are guaranteed to be invalid:

+* Date value [`00 00 00`] has 0 for month and day, which is invalid.
+* Time value [`00 00 00`] has 0 bits in the 4-bit reserved section, which is invalid.
+* Timestamp value [`00 00 00 00 00`] has 0 for month and day, which is invalid.

+These invalid encodings can be useful as a marker to represent unset or missing time values.